tomislavmedak/tomislavmedak.github.io/en/index.md

 .. title: ¡Hola compañera/-o!
 .. author: Tomislav Medak
 .. date: 2018-02-05 19:52:05 UTC
 .. description: This is Tomislav Medak's website.
-Here you'll find his writing, artistic work, biography and contact.
+Here you'll find his writing, artistic work, biography, blog and contact.
 -->

 I am a PhD researcher at the Coventry Unversity's [Centre for Postdigital Cultures](http://www.coventry.ac.uk/research/areas-of-research/postdigital-cultures/).
-I am also a part of the theory and publishing team of [Multimedia Institute/MAMA](http://www.mi2.hr/en/), a member of the performing arts collective [BADco](http://badco.hr/), and an amateur librarian for the [Memory of the World/Public library](https://memoryoftheworld.org/) & [Pirate Care](https://pirate.care) projects.
-What I do is mostly defined by the activities of those collective endeavors.
+I am also a part of the theory and publishing team of [Multimedia Institute/MAMA](http://www.mi2.hr/en/), an amateur librarian for the [Memory of the World](https://memoryoftheworld.org/) & [Pirate Care](https://pirate.care) initiatives, and a member of the performing arts collective [BADco](http://badco.hr/).
+What I do is mostly defined by these collective endeavors.

-My research interests are in technology, capitalist development and post-capitalist transition, with a particular focus on intellectual property, techno-science and environmental crisis.
-I approach these from a Marxian perspective.
-Sometimes I also write and present on theatre, dance and politics.
-In these pages you will find my writings, information on my artistic work and my biography.
-Links in the sidebar will lead you there.
+My research interests are in technology, capitalist development and post-capitalist transition, with a particular focus on planetary ecological crisis, techno-science and intellectual property.
+I approach these from a Marxian and Degrowth perspective.
+Sometimes I also present and write on theatre, dance, disability and politics.
+In these pages you will find my writings, information on my artistic work, my biography and my blog.
+Links in the sidebar will lead you there, but the most relevant and recent is selected below.

 If you want to get in touch, my details can be found on the [contact page](/en/contact/).